vishesh147/emoji-sc/README.md

 ```

 ### x86/naive
-- Consists of Naive Disassembly outputs.
+- Consists of naive disassembly generators and files.

 ### x86/block.cpp
 - Generates code snippets from sequence of emojis and their corresponding x86 instructions